Types of Degrees Construction Engineering Majors Are Getting

 Bachelor’s Degree Starting Salary

-The U.S. Department of Education found that students who graduated in 2015-2017 with a bachelor’s degree in construction engineering technology made a median starting salary of $60,900 per year.
+According to 2017-2018 data from the U.S. Department of Education, students who graduated with a bachelor’s degree in construction engineering tech have a median salary of $60,900 during the early years of their career.
 During this timeframe, most salaries fell between $55,900 (25th percentile) and $65,300 (75th percentile).

-It is possible that some of these people may have taken positions that were not related to construction engineering tech.
+Note that some of these people may have jobs that are not directly related to a construction engineering tech degree.

 Salaries According to BLS

 Average salaries range from $54,670 to $103,110 (25th to 75th percentile) for careers related to construction engineering tech.
-This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.
+This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.